Showing posts with label christian. Show all posts

 Half logs mean life is cut short.
 Crews KIA

-John B. Kennedy 1841-1913- A Civil War Soldier and College man.
+John B. Kennedy 1841-1913- A Civil War Soldier and Col. Man.

-John B. Kenned is a college graduate.
+John B. Kennedy is a college graduate.

-James H. Stribling 1863-1951- Mr. Stribling lost a daughter, she was age 5.
+James H. Stribling 1863-1951- Mr. Stribling lost a daughter, who was age 5.

 Mr. Stribling built a school for the children of Lawrenceburg with his own money, with one stipulation, that it have a bible class.

-Everyone has a story whether dead or alive.
+Everyone has a story, whether dead or alive.
 Whether great or small.

 You might find someone you know or a relative.

-I have many journals and hope someday, someone will read my stories.
+I have many journals and hope someday someone will read my stories.